CatAttack21/swc-simulation/README.md

 ## Daily Share Dilution

-- Dilution occurs only if the stock price increases
+- Dilution occurs only if the stock price increases from the previous day
-- Dilution only occurs 1x every 3 days
+- Dilution occurs only if mNAV (market cap to NAV ratio) is above 1.1
-- Dilution only occurs on TSE trading days (weekdays)
+- Dilution is 20% of daily trading volume
-- Dilution Decay models that starts at 10% of daily volume and drops to 2%
+- Dilution only occurs on trading days (weekdays)

 ## Preferred Shares